top of page

 'Week eight' closes with a new milestone achieved.
 On 'day 56', we visited our '56th country', Belize, in Central America.

 Belize City is the largest city, was once the capital of former British Honduras (as Belize was then named), and is part of the Commonwealth.
-Belize City is home to about 60,000 and hosts the second-largest barrier reef in the world.
-The Great Barrier Reef in Australia is the first.
+It is home to about 60,000 people and hosts the second-largest barrier reef in the world—the Great Barrier Reef in Australia is the first.
 The city was almost destroyed in October 1961 when Hurricane Hattie swept ashore.
 It was the capital of British Honduras until the government was moved to the new capital of Belmopan in 1970.

-Our warm and friendly host, Anni, kept us entertained and educated on the country of Belize; she filled us all in on the nuggets we needed to know as we drove the hour to the site.
+Our warm and friendly host, Anni, kept us entertained and educated on the country of Belize.
+She filled us in on the nuggets we needed to know as we drove the hour to the site.
 I have shared some fun Belize facts below.

-Upon arriving at Altun Ha, we were offered to join a group with a tour guide, or we could roam independently and meet back at the bus; we opted for the independent.
+Upon arriving at Altun Ha, we were offered the option of joining a group with a tour guide or roaming independently and meeting back at the bus; we opted for the independent option.

 I love to take the opportunity to capture some fun photos and enjoy the site's peaceful nature; it is also perfect for grabbing those uninterrupted pics.
-Thank you to our Expedition team host, who was very kind in offering to capture some couple moments for us; the pics are fantastic.
+Thank you to our expedition team host, who was very kind in offering to capture a few moments for us; the pictures are fantastic.

-After an hour, we were ready to escape the scorching heat and were back in the AC on the bus.
+After an hour, we were ready to escape the scorching heat and were back in the bus's AC.

 Shortly after we were all transported back to the port, we were keen on exploring more of the city.
-Still, unfortunately, all the shops and dining establishments were closed in the harbour.
-There were no recommendations to visit the city on your own; they have suffered greatly from the cruise industry going on hold for a few years and restarting slowly, so we put safety first and headed back to the ship.
+Unfortunately, all the shops and dining establishments were closed in the harbour.
+There were no recommendations to visit the city on your own; it had suffered greatly from the cruise industry going on hold for a few years and restarting slowly, so we put safety first and headed back to the ship.

 A special thank you to Keith, our fantastic chef in Lindstrom, for the extra servings of vegetables the past few days; I am incredibly grateful for the clean greens!